 It is the responsibility of a restaurateur to offer a fantastic range of wines and champagnes to all customers.
 No-one should have difficulty in choosing a glass off a list.
 There should be something for everyone and as time goes on, guests become more discerning and particular and deserve a better and bigger choice.
-Everything else in life offers more options than ever before, so we should meet that requirement for people coming out to eat and drink.
-Trust is built between a customer and the staff when great choices are offered and the flexibility to try different things before committing to a purchase is allowed.
+Everything else in life offers more options than ever before.
+We should meet that requirement for people coming out to eat and drink, too.
+Trust is built between a customer and the staff when great choices are offered, and the flexibility to try different things before committing to a purchase is allowed.

 9 – What should we be looking out for from The Harrow in the future?

-Without sounding complacent, I would like to say in terms of the standard of the food, wines, and service, the same as we have always offered but always with an eye to improve and give even better choices.
-Sometimes the traditional original values count for the most and the fact that our Chef and Maitre d’ have not changed for over 20 years, should mean that The Harrow will continue for many years to come (or at least as long as we both have the strength to stand up)!
+Without sounding complacent, I would like to say in terms of the standard of the food, wines, and service, the same as we have always offered, but always with an eye to improve and give even better choices.
+Sometimes the traditional original values count for the most.
+The fact that our Chef and Maitre d’ have not changed for over 20 years, should mean that The Harrow will continue for many years to come (or at least as long as we both have the strength to stand up)!